Chris7721/giphygram-frontend/README.md

 # office-social

-> An app for sharing fun gifs during working hours
+> An app for sharing fun gifs and images with friends

 ## Build Setup